luoyi-hi/www25/README.md

 **Table 4** presents the comprehensive performance comparison of SynRTP against state-of-the-art baselines across all five datasets.
 Our model consistently achieves superior performance in both route prediction (KRC, LSD, HR@3) and time prediction (MAE, RMSE) tasks, demonstrating its robustness across diverse platforms and geographic environments.

 To address concerns regarding model stability and experimental variance, we conducted three independent runs for SynRTP to report the mean and standard deviation ($\text{mean} \pm \text{std}$).
 Due to the limited time window during the rebuttal phase, we were unable to re-train all baselines three times.
-However, to ensure a rigorous comparison, we prioritized conducting this statistical analysis for the strongest baseline (DRL4Route).

-As shown in **Table 5**, SynRTP exhibits low variance and consistently outperforms the strongest baseline across all metrics.
-We are fully committed to extending this multi-run statistical analysis to all remaining baselines in the final camera-ready version to further ensure the reproducibility of our results.
+However, as shown in **Table 5**, SynRTP exhibits low variance across independent runs, demonstrating the inherent stability of our proposed framework.
+We are fully committed to extending this multi-run statistical analysis to all remaining baselines in the final camera-ready version to further ensure the reproducibility and rigorous comparison of our results.

 <p align="center"> <b>Table 4</b> Performance comparison on route and time prediction across five datasets. </p>